Call for Abstracts - CLOSED

-While authors may indicate their preference for oral or poster presentation, the final decision is made by the Scientific Program Committee.
-While every attempt will be made to program abstracts according to the requests of authors, requests for oral presentations cannot be guaranteed.
+While authors may indicate their preferred presentation format, the final decision is made by the Scientific Program Committee.
+While every attempt will be made to program abstracts according to the requests of authors, requests cannot be guaranteed.
+We believe it is important that we role model good educational practice to influence our community of educators and will be considering shorter more interactive and engaging sessions.
+Therefore alternative/new presentation styles may be offered for abstracts that are identified as suitable.
 Poster presentations carry the same status as oral presentations and will be subject to the same selection process by the Scientific Committee.

 ANZAHPE values communication and active participation.
 Conference presentations strive to embody effective communication and encourage interaction between Association members, guests, presenters and attendees.
 Presentation formats are designed to inform active participation with specified time allocation for group discussion and interaction.

 Poster presenters will be given 3 minutes to present and 2 mins to answer questions at a dedicated in-conference session (8 posters per group, multiple groups).
 Poster presentation details and specifications will be provided on the website.

 PeArL sessions will be allocated 45 minutes – 5 minutes to define the topic plus 40 minutes for open discussion.
 PeArL sessions will be limited to 3 concise presentation slides.
 They allow an opportunity for those who are developing ideas, those who are taking ideas from development into implementation and those who are planning evaluation of their ideas, to share, discuss and gain insight into their positions by tapping into the wisdom and experience of others.